safesoftware/virtualmachines/README.md

-# Note:
-There is an issue with not all availability zones supporting all instance types.
-This can cause the VMCreator to randomly fail.
-A fix will be completed by the end of August.
-If you find that some runs of the VMCreator fail, seemingly randomly, then there is an availaility zone that will have to be removed.

 # FME Training Virtual Machines and Automation
 The files in this repository are used to create virtual machines for FME training courses, and to allow students to request virtual machines on-demand.
 The virtual machines are Amazon AWS EC2 machines.